Frequently Asked Questions

 Q. Does the application fee cover the first classes?

-No- The application fee pays for our operations, website and marketing budget and you must also pay for every class.
+No- The application fee pays for our jurying, processing of applications, operations, website and marketing budget and those accepted must also pay for every class attended.

 Q. When do I pay for classes?

 After receiving an email each week please register with the Venmo RSVP's.